OpenVADL/openvadl/CONTRIBUTING.md

 ## Documentation

-The documentation in JavaDocs format and also enforced by Checkstyle, which guarantees that all public methods and classes are documented in the source code.
+The documentation is in JavaDocs format and also enforced by Checkstyle, which guarantees that all public methods and classes are documented in the source code.
 Documentation should focus on what a class or method _means_ in the context of the project—its purpose and role—not how it works.
 Avoid repeating what the code already states unless the logic is complex and needs clarification.